cloudfoundry/cf-drain-cli/README.md

 CF Drain CLI Plugin
 ====================

-The CF Drain CLI Plugin is a [CF CLI](cf-cli) plugin to simply for creating and binding to syslog user provided services
+The CF Drain CLI Plugin is a [CF CLI](cf-cli) plugin to simplify interactions with user provided syslog drains.

 ### Installing Plugin